julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 - Social structure
 - Pathogen heterogeneity

-In this lecture, we do not consider *spatial heterogeity*; this is done in Lecture 5
+In this lecture, we do not consider *spatial heterogeity*; this is done in [Lecture 05](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_L05_MetapopulationModels.html)

 Let us start by considering a few examples